Mcflurrins/WasteWise/project-documentation.md

 ---

 ## Research Question, Plan, and Conclusions
 Hey Sharks, did you know that households in Australia throw out up to $1500 a year down their bins [1]?
 That is, in the form of food waste.
 Households discard enough food daily to provide over a billion meals, even as 1 in 11 people go hungry worldwide [2].
-58% of high-wasting households cited food reaching their expiry date as the most common reason for food disposal, suggesting widespread confusion about food safety versus quality indicators and unnecessary wastage of perfectly edible food [1].
+58% of high-wasting households cited food reaching their expiry date as their number one reason for food disposal, suggesting widespread confusion about food safety versus quality indicators and unnecessary wastage of perfectly edible food [1].

-These metrics highlight the core of our problem: the need for better awareness on discerning food safety by our own means, understanding the difference between 'use by' and 'best-before', utilizing what we already have in our kitchens smartly, and making better use of the surplus.
+These metrics highlight the core of our problem: the need for better awareness on discerning food safety by our own means, understanding the difference between 'use by' and 'best-before', utilizing what we already have in our kitchens, and making better use of the surplus.

 In light of these challenges, this study explores an innovative approach: integrating AI assistance into food management systems to encourage sustainable behaviors related to the 12th SDG [3].
-I believe digitalization and use of AI can help make inventory-tracking a more engaging and efficient experience that covers all the bases.
+Use of AI and digitalizaton can help make inventory-tracking a more engaging and efficient experience that covers all the bases.

 This leads to my research question: “What are students’ perceptions of usability, usefulness, and sustainability impact in an AI-assisted food management prototype for reducing food waste?”

 ### Evaluation Plan
 Consent to be recorded was requested beforehand and identifying information has been anonymized.
 The study starts with a pre-task survey to probe awareness on food waste and responsible consumption.

 Participants were briefed on the functionality of the website, then asked to input 3 food objects as database entries.
 The food items provided were bread, a carton of eggs, and a can of black pepper.
 In order to improve immersion, participants were asked to roleplay [4] as if they had shopped for the groceries themselves.
-The site also comes pre-filled with other ingredients to simulate a moderately pre-stocked kitchen environment.
-The means by which participants decided to input the ingredients were left up to individual exploration to encourage independent evaluation of the UI/UX.
+The site also comes pre-filled with other ingredients to simulate a pre-stocked kitchen environment.
+The means by which participants could input the ingredients were left up to individual exploration, to encourage independent evaluation of the UI/UX.
 Participants were then asked what they'd do with the food they now had in their "kitchen" (current database state), and how they'd deal with surplus.
 Afterwards, a semi-structured interview was conducted to obtain qualitative data.
 Lastly, participants were to fill a post-task survey comprising the SUS scale, a short NASA-TLX index, and another post-task probe on responsible consumption.

 ## Conclusions